Jarrett Brown: Professional career

-Pre-draft

 Brown played in the 2010 Senior Bowl, in which he was a reserve behind Florida quarterback Tim Tebow; the St. Louis Post-Dispatch considered him the most impressive quarterback of the game.
 As an NFL draft prospect, The Sporting News praised his "strong arm and quick release".
 At the NFL Scouting Combine, he ran the 40-yard dash in 4.54 seconds and recorded a 34.5-inch vertical jump and nine-foot, six-inch broad jump.
 NBC Sports considered him a viable scrambling quarterback in the league.
 He scored a 15 on the Wonderlic intelligence test.
 ESPN considered Brown as the best performing in a mediocre crop of quarterbacks during the combine.

-San Francisco 49ers

 After going undrafted in the 2010 NFL draft, the San Francisco 49ers signed Brown to a free agent contract.
 He was re-signed to the practice squad, but the franchise released him on September 8 when it signed quarterback Troy Smith and moved Nate Davis to the practice squad.
 Later in September, Brown tried out with the Pittsburgh Steelers alongside quarterbacks Levi Brown and John David Booty in search of a replacement for the injured Dennis Dixon.
 Brown also worked out with the New York Giants earlier in September and with the Houston Texans in October.

-Cleveland Browns and Indianapolis Colts

 On January 10, 2011, Brown was signed by the Cleveland Browns.
 He competed for the third-string quarterback job in the preseason.
 Brown was released by the Browns on September 2, 2011, during final cuts.
 He was then signed to the Indianapolis Colts' practice squad on November 29.
 In May 2012, Brown attended the Carolina Panthers' rookie minicamp.

-BC Lions

-Brown was a backup quarterback for the BC Lions of the Canadian Football League (CFL) during the 2013 season.
+On October 3, 2012, Brown was signed to the practice roster of the BC Lions of the Canadian Football League (CFL).
 Brown re-signed with the Lions in 2013.

-Spokane Shock

 On December 16, 2013, Brown was assigned to the Spokane Shock of the Arena Football League.
 On May 20, 2014, Brown was placed on reassignment by the Shock.
 On May 28, 2014, Brown was once again assigned to the Shock.
 He was placed on recallable reassignment on March 14, 2015.
 Brown was once again assigned to the Shock on March 26, 2015.
 Brown made his first career start for the Shock during their Week 2 game against the Philadelphia Soul.
 Brown was able to lead the Shock to a few scoring plays, but his ineffective play ultimately led to his benching in favor of Matt Bassuener.
 On April 14, 2015, he was placed on reassignment by the Shock.

+Brown played for the West Virginia Roughriders of the American Arena League (AAL) in 2019, leading the team to a 13–0 overall record and an AAL championship game victory.
+In the title game, Brown completed 14 of 24 passes for 157 yards, five touchdowns, and two pick-sixes while also rushing for 49 yards and two touchdowns as the Roughriders beat the Carolina Energy by a score of 55–29.